CEG4110-Team-Jacob/Project/Deliverables/FinalDesign.md

    2. The unit testing will be within a package called test.
 The unit tests for each file will be in a file in test with a similar path. `e. located` [here](../server/src/test/java/com/restaurantsystem/api/)
 2. The server will be configurable via a file called application.properties in the standard Gradle application. `e.
 Example exists` [here](../server/src/main/resources/application.example.properties)
 3. The only initial dependencies needed are Java 21 and a database MySQL is used.
 The rest of the dependencies can be installed via Gradle automatically.
 Gradle can also build and run the server with one command. `e. less than five initial dependencies`
-4. The frontend will send the login information to the server via a POST request.
+4. The frontend will send the login information to the server via a GET request.

    1. The server will confirm the login information by accessing the database and checking if the username and password hash is correct.
 If it is incorrect, return an invalid credentials error.
    2. If it is correct, return a token that will allow the user to access information via GET requests.